Contents

 Maggie Did Not Report a Foreign Gift or Business

-Maggie receives a CP15 Notice which gives her 30 days to protest the penalty.
-In order to protest the penalty, Maggie should put together a reasonable cause statement package.
-Maggie’s goal is to apply a ‘totality of the circumstance’ approach to explain that the failure to report the foreign information was due to reasonable cause and not willful neglect.
-Unfortunately, in the current IRS landscape of agents being overworked and underpaid, oftentimes these protest letters are automatically rejected, even if the taxpayer has reasonable cause.
-But it is very important for the taxpayer to submit a persuasive and concise protest letter to begin the journey of proving reasonable cause.
+To protest the penalty, Maggie should consider submitting a reasonable cause submission package.
+Maggie’s goal is to apply a ‘totality of the circumstances‘ approach to explain how her failure to report the foreign information was due to reasonable cause and not willful neglect.
+Unfortunately, in the current IRS landscape of agents being overworked and underpaid, oftentimes these protest letters are automatically rejected, even if the taxpayer has reasonable cause (but the protest letter is still an important component to the reasonable cause process).

 What Goes into a Reasonable Cause Letter?